bjoluc/jspsych-builder/readme.md

 The latter option, while very convenient, is the hardest to manually set up. jsPsych Builder solves this by internally configuring common development tools (webpack, Babel, etc.) and exposing them via a simple CLI.
 Most notably, it:
 * sets up the HTML markup
-* provides a development mode with automated browser-refreshing (using webpack-dev-server)
+* provides a development mode with automated browser refreshing (using webpack-dev-server)
 * provides [SASS](https://sass-lang.com/) support
 * helps with media preloading for custom plugins (by compiling lists of file paths to be preloaded)
 * transpiles, bundles, and minifies scripts to guarantee wide browser compatibility and short loading times (using webpack and Babel)